ryancswallace/jobman/CONTRIBUTING.md

 ## Pull Request Process

-0. Discuss the change you wish to make by [opening an *issue*](https://github.com/ryancswallace/jobman/issues).
+0. For large or significant changes, discuss the change you wish to make by [opening an *issue*](https://github.com/ryancswallace/jobman/issues).
 1. Update the README and documentation with details of changes as required.
-2. Bump the version number in `pyproject.toml`.
-We use the [SemVer](http://semver.org/) versioning scheme.
-3. [Open a *Pull Request* (PR)](https://github.com/ryancswallace/gojobman/pulls) and ensure all automated tests pass.
+2. [Open a *Pull Request* (PR)](https://github.com/ryancswallace/gojobman/pulls) and ensure all automated tests pass.
 Add a project maintainer as a reviewer.
-4. Merge the PR after it's approved by a maintainer.
+3. Merge the PR after it's approved by a maintainer.

 ## Code of Conduct